plos-clan/multiboot-xmake-template/README.md

 Running `xmake` will build the kernel and create a bootable ISO image.

 Running `xmake run` will build above automatically and run it in QEMU.

-## Directory structure

-* `src` Your kernel source code directory.
-* `include` Your kernel header files directory.
-* `assets` Will be used as the root directory of the ISO image.
-Put your assets here.

 ## How to enable vbe video mode